An Alternative Trajectory for Generative AI: Role of abstraction and compositionality in reasoning

 \section{Role of abstraction and compositionality in reasoning}

-A substantial line of recent work argues that statistical learning alone is unlikely to be sufficient for human-level intelligence~\citep{LeCun2022APT, HOLZINGER2023100788, doi:10.34133/research.0467}.
-One recurring concern is that purely statistical learning tends to underemphasize \emph{abstraction}.
-As a reasoning process, abstraction isolates the essential features of a representation while disregarding the remaining detail as irrelevant~\citep{pfister2025}.
-In operational terms, abstraction is tightly linked to systematic compositional generalization: the ability to reuse learned primitives to form and interpret novel combinations~\citep{LakeBaroni2023HumanLikeSystematic}.
-In the context of AI, abstraction is the fundamental mechanism by which systems isolate signals from noise, identify invariant structures across disparate domains, and formulate manipulable data representations.
-Limited abstract reasoning makes it harder to realize transfer learning, analogical reasoning, and hypothesis-based reasoning~\citep{garnelo2016deepsymbolicrl}.
-Abstraction also includes the higher-level representation that results from this mechanism.
-In what follows, this is what we mean by ``abstraction.''

-To support human-like reasoning with abstractions, a system needs to embed a \emph{compositional structure}: representations with reusable building blocks, rather than a single fixed encoding.
 Abstraction is a key mechanism for compositional generalization in humans~\citep{doi:10.1126/science.aab3050}.
-The ``Language of Thought'' hypothesis posits that human intelligence is inherently compositional: We do not store every data instance separately, but learn abstract primitives and rules that can be recombined productively~\citep{fodor1975language}.
-This capacity for representational compositionality~\citep{elmoznino2025towards} enables humans to generalize to novel situations using scarce data, a capability standard DL models do not exhibit.
+The ``Language of Thought'' hypothesis posits that human intelligence is inherently compositional: We do not store every data instance separately but learn abstract primitives and rules that can be recombined productively~\citep{fodor1975language}.
 Compositional generalization, in turn, underwrites \emph{productivity}: the ability to generate and comprehend infinitely many novel expressions from a finite set of primitives~\citep{NeSyCoCo}, thus handling out-of-distribution inputs that recombine familiar concepts in new ways.
 However, scaling-law analyses suggest that, for monolithic networks, the samples required for reliable generalization tend to grow with an effective input dimensionality of the task~\citep{2022sharma}.
 Structurally modular architectures, built from sparsely connected modules, can mitigate this problem on modular tasks when network decomposition matches the underlying modular structure of the task~\citep{boopathy2025breaking}.
 On controlled benchmarks, such an alignment can make a constant number of samples sufficient even for high-dimensional inputs.
-At the same time, recent evidence indicates that compositional generalization can also emerge in standard multilayer perceptrons through scaling.
-Crucially, this effect is not guaranteed by scale alone: It depends on the structure and coverage of the training distribution~\citep{redhardt2025scaling}.